Partner Lifecycle16 min read

 Create a partner health score (0-100) based on:

-- Revenue (30%): Closed deals and pipeline value
+• Revenue (30%): Signed contracts and referral pipeline value (MRR)

 Action triggers: